AdobeDocs/experience-manager-htl.en/help/using/expression-language.md

 ---
-title: HTL Expression Language
+title: HTL expression language
-description: The HTML Template Language uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
+description: Learn about using HTL expression language in AEM.
+The HTML Template Language uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
 exl-id: 57e3961b-8c84-4d56-a049-597c7b277448
 ---
 # HTL Expression Language {#htl-expression-language}